wadduwagelab/All-Optical-QPM/README.md

 ## Running Pretrained Models

+Here we provide the Google Colab notebooks to reproduce the results of our best performing models for each dataset for our microscopy designs.

+- <b>Expected results of each notebook :</b>
+  - SSIM score for the unseen dataset.
+SSIM values should match the above table.
+  - Groundruth and the corresponding reconstructed images will be printed in the notebooks
+- <b>Expected runtime for Setting up and Inference on Colab</b> : ~2 Minutes (Make sure to select a GPU runtime)

 ### Performance of Optical Models (SSIM)

 | Model                            | MNIST  | HeLa [0,Pi] | HeLa [0,2Pi] | Bacteria | Colab Notebook |